Film Film Articles

 Octopussy felt like an Indiana Jones-style adventure film.
 Raiders of the Lost Ark was a big hit back in 1981 and the ‘80s saw a lot of copies.
 Octopussy centred around the world of high art, most of the action was set in India with Khan and Octopussy’s (Maud Adams) bases being palaces and Khan was an exiled prince.
 These ideas seem more fitting in an adventure film than a spy thriller.

-Octopussy had scenes that looked like it influenced the Indiana Jones series.
+Octopussy had scenes that looked like they influenced the Indiana Jones series.
 Temple of Doom was set in India and both films had scenes involving unusual Indian delicacies.
 Whilst The Last Crusade had an action sequence on a circus train, just like Octopussy.

 Octopussy had a convoluted scheme for what was a simple villain plot.
 One of the main villains was General Orlov (Steven Berkoff), a Soviet general who wanted to have a more aggressive policy.
 Orlov sets out to plant a nuclear bomb on an American airbase in Germany which would force the West to disarm.
 This scheme required smuggling valuable artifacts out of the Soviet Union and using a travelling circus.